Team-Omada/calendar-server/README.md

 # server

 Our entry point for the server is index.js.
-Our server currently runs on port 3000, go to localhost:3000 in your browser to see the "Hello World" message.
+Since this has a database connection now, you need a .env file!
+This way we don't expose the school's RDS credentials to everyone on Github.
+Just place the .env file that has the proper variables in the root of the project!
+Source control won't include it when you commit.

 ## Project setup